faldupriyank/grasp/README.md

 ## Benchmarks
 This repo implements a simple data structure optimization to improve cache efficiency for three Ligra applications -- PageRank, PageRankDelta and BellmanFord.
-To make this repo standalone, it retains a large chunk of the code from the original Ligra framework along with changes from Balaji et al. [3] and Faldu et al. [2].
+To make this repo standalone, it retains a large chunk of the code from the original Ligra framework along with changes from Balaji et al. [IISWC'18] and Faldu et al. [2].
 For detailed information on the Ligra framework, please consult their original [repository](https://github.com/jshun/ligra).
 To know how to apply vertex reordering to improve cache efficiency, please consult the repository for [DBG](https://github.com/faldupriyank/dbg).

 Specifically, we merge two arrays to improve spatial locality for the above mentioned applications.
 Files with Opt suffix contains our optimized version of the applications.

 ## Simulator
 This repo contains a simple trace-based simulation infrastructure contianing four cache management techniques -- LRU, Belady, PIN and Grasp.
 The simulator expects a file containing a header and a trace of L2 miss addresses as specified in read_file() of cache.h.
 Simulator is very simple, and assumes that all addresses are memory read.
 Simulator provides a first order effect of various policies on cache efficiency.
 However, it may not provide accurate results for write-dominated applications.

 Finally, note that in the paper [1], we used the Sniper simulator.
 We included the Sniper APIs used to instrument applications to pass the region bounds to the cache microarchitecture in the Ligra source code.
-Look for code under the macro _SNIPER_.
+Look for code under the macro \_SNIPER\_.

 # How to build